Notifications

 - Always use lowercase

-. - Curly braces
+if,else, andelse if. - Curly braces

-are optional for single-line blocks, but recommended for clarity. - Conditions must evaluate to a Boolean (
+{}are optional for single-line blocks, but recommended for clarity. - Conditions must evaluate to a Boolean (